Kuyavia: Etymology

-Geography
+Geography and boundaries

 In the north, Kuyavia borders with the historic regions of Gdańsk Pomerania (Pomerelia) and Chełmno Land, in the west with proper (exact) Greater Poland, in the south with Łęczyca Land and in the east with Masovia and Dobrzyń Land.
 The borders of Kuyavia stretch out on the left bank of Vistula River: from the mouth of Skrwa Lewa in the south-east, almost to the mouth of the Wda River to the north.
 The borders of Kuyavia spread out to the west from Koronowo and Nakło to the Noteć River where they turn south-west, cross Trląg Lake, and on to Strzelneński Forest, reaching Skulski Lake and the upper Noteć River.
 The borders also enclose Brdowski Lake, Przedecz and Lubień Kujawski through the Skrwa Lewa, ending at the Vistula River.

-General description
+Also the southern part of Toruń (Podgórz) lies in the historical region.
+Some ethnographers and historians, for example Oskar Kolberg and Zygmunt Gloger, count the lands of Dobrzyń and Chełmno north-east of the Vistula as parts of the Kuyavia region.

 The Kuyavian lowlands have an average elevation of 100–130 meters above sea level.
 It is post-glacial landscape, slightly undulating, in some places there are moraine hills and sandy gravel embankments.
 In deep dykes and depressions there are approximately 600 lakes larger than 1 km2.
 Under the glacial formations there are layers of rock-salt and potassium, and under Tertiary Period sediments there is lignite and ceramic clay.
-In Kuyavia there are black fertile soils, thanks to which Kuyavia is called “the granary of Poland”.
+In Kuyavia there are black fertile soils, thanks to which Kuyavia is called "the granary of Poland".

-Capital and region

-The episcopal see of Kuyavia was probably Kruszwica, and later Włocławek (after the episcopal see in the early 12th century).
-The capital of this Duchy, and - from the late 14th century - the residences of the Voivode governors were Inowrocław, Brześć Kujawski, and Radziejów as the seat of the shared regional Sejmik council of the two voivodeships.
-Today, the biggest center of Kuyavia is Bydgoszcz.
-Also the southern part of Toruń (Podgórz) lies in the historical region.

-Some ethnographers and historians, for example Oskar Kolberg and Zygmunt Gloger, count the lands of Dobrzyń and Chełmno north-east of the Vistula as parts of the Kuyavia region.